 The most successful sharing economy startups are modeled after these behaviors, which we have engaged in with friends and family for most of our lives.
-The difference is this — while friends tend to barter for these services via favors, startups facilitate the same transactions using cash.
+The difference is this — while friends tend to barter for these services via favors, startups facilitate duplicate transactions using cash.

 Applying the Sharing Economy to Your Business

-As the sharing economy continues to gain momentum, business leaders need to understand that consumers are looking for more efficient, direct relationships with providers.
+As the sharing economy continues gaining momentum, business leaders need to understand that consumers seek more efficient, direct relationships with providers.
 Technology has proven it can facilitate these relationships efficiently, so it’s important to add clear value.

 Facilitate, but don’t control, how consumers use your services.
 Give them a platform to exchange ideas, inspiration, and physical items while providing a wealth of tools to make life easier.
 It’s the users platform; your role is to facilitate.

 The potential for the sharing economy is limitless, but how realistic is it to assume that it’s here to stay?
 Applying it to your business model now may seem like a good idea, but as your business continues to adapt, you should keep an eye on consumer hesitations.

 There are two main categories of sharing economy startups: Asset sharing and time or labor sharing.
 Asset-sharing services, like Airbnb and Fon, are likely here to stay.
 These platforms provide opportunities for owners to maximize the value of assets by renting the experience of ownership for a reasonable price.
 It’s a win-win for both sides because the market determines values.